 Quality

 CAT is well known for manufacturing high-quality engines.
-Using only the best parts from the finest vendors all over the world, they ensure that each engine is manufactured to strict quality standards.
-Each engine is then thoroughly tested and only those that live up to the Caterpillar name are given the green light.
+Using only the best parts from the finest vendors all over the world, they ensure that each engine manufactured meets strict quality standards.
+Each engine is then thoroughly tested and must meet rigorous standards before reaching the market bearing the CAT name.

-Caterpillar has spent over 80 years developing and refining their engineering processes, and it has led to some of the finest quality marine engines around.
+Caterpillar has spent over 80 years developing and refining their engineering processes, leading to some of the finest quality marine engines.
 Few other manufacturers can claim to have as rich a history as Caterpillar.

 Power